sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 For example:

-- "Generate boilerplate code for reading a text file in Go"
+- "Generate code for reading a text file in Go"
 - "Write a new graphql resolver in Go for a new object type called PitaOrders"

 ### Refactor code with inline chat